Ph.D., Duke University

 Abstract: Quarterly earnings conference calls convey fundamental information as well as manager and analyst opinion about the firm.
 This study examines how the market’s uncertainty regarding firm valuation is affected by the abnormal content of earnings conference calls.
 Using textual analysis of all publicly available conference call transcripts, we find that measures of abnormally negative conference call tones are positively related to measures of firm value uncertainty from the equity options market.
 Overall, value uncertainty is more sensitive to analyst tones than management tones, consistent with analysts’ role as information intermediaries and active shareholder monitoring.
 Additionally, abnormal differences between analyst and manager tones in the conference call discussion section are strongly associated with increases in value uncertainty.

 - Borochin, Paul, and John Knopf, Do Managers Seek Control and Entrenchment?
 Semifinalist for the Best Paper Award in Corporate Finance, Financial Management Association 2016.
+Under review at Journal of Corporate Finance.

 Abstract: At the IPO date, thrifts have a uniquely diffuse ownership structure and regulatory environment.
 This allows us to perform a natural experiment to test whether managers seek to entrench themselves.
 We find strong evidence that managers seek the level of ownership commonly associated with entrenchment (20% to 30%).
 Also, managers exploit the regulatory environment, by increasing ownership during the five years of takeover protection.
 This suggests that takeover fears are a strong driver of insider ownership.
 Finally, we find that managers issue less equity, make shares less liquid and maintain higher debt ratios to support their pursuit of entrenchment.